The photographs on this blog are taken with a Canon Power Shot S90, sometimes my Nikon 3100.

 Editing my photos was another story.
 Hours spent on Photobucket, Flickr, Picasa, and Elements ended in frustration.
 Then it occurred to me if my blog is a reflection of what I see at a given moment, why should the accompanying pictures be edited to look better?

 For years, my photos displayed this attitude.
 Then in 2012, I took an online class to conquer my fear of photo editing, and learned (barely) Photoshop Elements 10.
-I also use RadLab and Snapseed when I want arty-type photos but am too lazy to go through the gyrations of adding textures and actions within Elements.
+I also use RadLab filters.
+I have Photoshop Elements 12, but am totally lost.
+Soon I will have to learn it.
+Sigh.